 Where things actually go wrong

-What I’m seeing in teams is not about seniority.
+What I’m seeing in on the ground now is not about seniority.
 It is about mode selection.

 Where the real cost shows up